roundme/roundme-ios-gyro-patch/README.md

 ## Usage

-for static html page, you have to just load script to page
+for static html page, you have to just load script on the page

 ```js
 var roundmeIosGyroPatch = require('roundme-ios-gyro-patch');